hongchan88/Simple_API_ExpressJs/readme.md

-# Coding test phase 2
+# Simple API using Express.js

 ## **Setup / installation instructions (on MAC)**